tureckova/Doggie-smile/README.md

 To run the program download all models and sounds and put them into the same folder as the cpp file.

+All the model files are available for download here: https://owncloud.cesnet.cz/index.php/s/BVztkBZghpENjDu

 The video on my YouTube channel: https://youtu.be/g2TpWr6me1w demonstrates the functionality of the program.